The Economist Democracy Index: Recent changes

 In 2016, the United States was downgraded from a full democracy to a flawed democracy; its score, which had been declining for some years, crossed the threshold from 8.05 in 2015 to 7.98 in 2016.
 The report stated that this was caused by myriad factors dating back to at least the late 1960s which have eroded Americans' trust in governmental institutions.
 Nigeria was also upgraded from an authoritarian regime to a hybrid regime.

 The 2017 Democracy Index registered, at the time, the worst year for global democracy since 2010–11.
 Asia was the region with the largest decline since 2016.
 Venezuela was downgraded from a hybrid regime to an authoritarian regime.
 In China, Xi Jinping, General Secretary of the Chinese Communist Party (CCP), further entrenched his power by writing his contribution to the CCP's ideology, dubbed Xi Jinping Thought, into the party's constitution.
 Moldova was downgraded from a flawed democracy to a hybrid regime as a result of problematic elections.
 By contrast, Armenia was re-upgraded from an authoritarian regime to a hybrid regime as a result of constitutional changes that shifted power from the presidency to parliament.
 The Gambia was upgraded again from an authoritarian regime to a hybrid regime after Yahya Jammeh, who was president from 1996 to 2017, was defeated by Adama Barrow, an opposition candidate in the 2016 presidential elections.

 In 2019, France, Portugal and Chile were upgraded from flawed democracies to full democracies.
-In fact, this was not a new experience for the former two, which suffered from the eurozone crisis many years before.
+This was not a new experience for the former two, which suffered from the eurozone crisis many years before.
 By contrast, Malta was downgraded from a full democracy to a flawed democracy.
 Thailand and Albania were upgraded from hybrid regimes to flawed democracies.
 Algeria was upgraded again from an authoritarian regime to a hybrid regime.

 In 2020, Taiwan was upgraded from flawed democracy to full democracy following judicial reforms, and soared to 11th (8.94) position from its previous position at 33rd (7.73), surpassing Switzerland, which ranked 12th.
 Japan and South Korea were also upgraded again to full democracies, while France and Portugal were once again relegated to flawed democracies.
 Hong Kong was downgraded from a flawed democracy to a hybrid regime.
 Algeria was downgraded again from a hybrid regime to an authoritarian regime.
 The Economist Intelligence Unit noted that democracy "was dealt a major blow in 2020".
 Almost 70% of countries covered by the Democracy Index recorded a decline in their overall score, as most of them imposed lockdowns and other restrictions in response to the COVID-19 pandemic, in addition to some arresting journalists and citizens accused of spreading COVID-19 misinformation.
 The global average score fell to its lowest level since the index began in 2006.